Who can apply for disability benefits under Special Rules for Terminal Illness

 Appointees

-An appointee is a person aged over 16 or an organisation nominated to deal with Social Security Scotland on behalf of someone who is terminally ill.
+An appointee is a person aged over 16 or an organisation who has been appointed to act on behalf of someone in relation to their Social Security Scotland awards.

 A person receiving Child Disability Payment under Special Rules for Terminal Illness might need an appointee to legally act on their behalf if they’re not living with or being cared for by someone with parental rights and responsibilities.

-A person receiving Adult Disability Payment under Special Rules for Terminal Illness might need an appointee to legally act on their behalf if they cannot make or communicate decisions because of a mental or physical health condition.
+A person receiving Adult Disability Payment or Pension Age Disability Payment under Special Rules for Terminal Illness might need an appointee to legally act on their behalf if they cannot make or communicate decisions because of a mental or physical health condition.

 An appointee will be responsible for: